- Location: Newcastle, UK

 What we did

-Located on a scheme located over disused coal mines with worked seams present at shallow depth as well as two open (unfilled) mine shafts within the site boundary.
+The scheme is located over disused coal mines with worked seams present at shallow depth as well as two open (unfilled) mine shafts within the site boundary.
 Whilst earlier remediation works had partially mitigated much of the contamination from the site’s previous use, there remained contamination hotspots as well as the presence of ground gas.
 Extensive site investigation works led by our in-house geo-contamination team further reduced the client’s development risk and enabled us to develop a site zoning plan used to strategically place the building’s piled foundations.

-The structure was a key facet of the building’s architecture expression through façade setbacks at Levels One and Seven, vertical building façade lines, cantilevered elevation ends and the crown element to the top of the building.
+The structure was a key facet of the building’s architectural expression through façade setbacks at Levels One and Seven, vertical building façade lines, cantilevered elevation ends and the crown element to the top of the building.

 We undertook extensive research into steel-framed building typologies to understand where reductions in material and embodied carbon could be achieved whilst still fulfilling the requirements of the workspace brief.
-Our innovative structural solution mitigated the frame’s environmental impact and delivered a column free floorplate on a 15.5m x 9m structural column grid.
+Our innovative structural solution mitigated the frame’s environmental impact and delivered a column-free floorplate on a 15.5m x 9m structural column grid.

 Progressive optioneering and data-driven client choices at each step of the design achieved a material utilisation ratio of 95% and an embodied carbon reduction of 350kgCO2/msq when compared to similar building typologies.